 Single sign-on on the same main domain

-This approach lets you configure single sign-on for multiple sites running on the same main domain (e.g. site1.example.com, site2.example.com, etc.) in the IIS.
+This approach allows you to configure single sign-on for multiple sites running on subdomains of a single main domain (for example site1.example.com, site2.example.com) in IIS.
 The sites do not need to be running on Kentico.

 Single sign-on on the same main domain is supported in the following scenarios: